Revised formula gives Charleston Harbor dredging shot at more federal dollars

 The Port of Charleston set a record for containerized cargo in fiscal 2018 with 2.2 million cargo boxes moving through its terminals.
 Much of that increase is coming from Asia, where ships capable of hauling up to 14,000 containers at a time are making weekly visits to the port's Wando Welch Terminal in Mount Pleasant.

-To date, work to deepen Charleston Harbor from its current 47 feet has been largely funded by $300 million the S.C.
-Legislature set aside in 2012 and a $50 million loan it made to the authority this year.
+To date, work to deepen Charleston Harbor from its current 45 feet has been largely funded by $300 million the General Assembly set aside in 2012 and a $50 million loan it made to the authority this year.
 The Army Corps has contributed $66 million from its budget.

 The project’s next contract — to dig the harbor from its entrance channel to the Wando Welch Terminal — will be awarded in the next few weeks.
 That will include widening the turn basin by about 200 feet — to 1,650 feet — so large container ships can more easily navigate the terminal.